tylertian123/engsci-notes/2026_winter/rob521_mobile_robots/lec17.md

 * *LiDAR* (Light Detection And Ranging) uses light pulses to measure the distance from the sensor to each point in the environment, in 2D or 3D
 	* LiDARs send laser pulses using a rotating optical system, and measures the time of flight of each pulse to determine the distance
-		* Time of flight is usually determined using phase shift of the light wave sent out, using interference
+		* Time of flight is usually determined using phase shift of the light wave sent out; instead of a single pulse, the system sends a continuous beam, with the intensity modulated according to a wave; the phase of the reflected wave is compared with the outgoing wave to determine where it was reflected (i.e. where the object is)
 		* We could get more than a single return for each beam (e.g. the beam can go through snow or leaves); modern sensors will give all the returns as well as the strongest one, so we can see through some things
 		* The returning pulse also provides an intensity, which depends on the range, surface material, and angle of incidence
 		* Complete scans can be produced using a spinning head, rotating mirror, or other optical system (e.g. Rinsley prisms, MEMS mirrors/solid state)